Rasan (organization): 2012–2018

-Rasan started planning a project that included activism and advocacy for the LGBT community in 2012.
+Rasan started planning a project that included activism and advocacy for the LGBTQ community in 2012.
 COC funded the project as part of their Pride Program.
 The project was called "Crossing Iraqi Rainbow" and ran from 2016 until the end of 2020.
 The objectives of the project varied by year.
 Rasan was able to hold workshops, training, seminars, group discussions and community forums.
 The participants of the workshops were mainly from governmental sectors and institutions, the Ministry of Health, Asayish, police, Ministry of Endowments and Religious Affairs, youth, and university students.

 in 2016, Rasan executed a series of large-scale projects, one of which was 16 Days of Activism, where the organization started spreading anti-child-marriage posters around Sulaymaniyah and painting artwork reflecting gender equality, peace, women's rights, and coexistence.
 Another project, We Care About You, which was executed from July to September 2016, aimed to provide protection and assistance for female refugees, Internally displaced persons, and host communities.
 The project concluded with 60 women having direct access to education, 750 women receiving training on gender-based violence (GBV); community forms of 50% female and 50% male were established to receive support to develop and implement community GBV action plans for 1,500 indirect beneficiaries.
 As part of the Women Can Be project, Rasan provided direct psychosocial and legal support to 200 women, 1,200 women received hygienic kits, and 50 seminars were hosted for men to raise awareness about healthy relationships and gender equality.

 On March 1, 2017, Rasan announced its 1325 project.
 Four hundred cases were provided with direct legal, psychosocial and social support.
 Rasan also hosted 80 awareness seminars to 1,000 women.
 In 2019, Rasan hosted 11 seminars for 250 women from Chamchamal, Kalar, Arbat Camp, and Khabat Districts.

 Another Rasan campaign involved working with 90 women who were either freed by or had fled from ISIS rapists and human traffickers.
 Rasan worked with women who were abused by ISIS militias.
-According to sources, Rasan is trying to procure more backing from international organizations to help more people, especially women and children who have fled ISIS and require mental and physical therapy.
+According to sources, Rasanwastrying to procure more backing from international organizations to help more people, especially women and children who have fled ISIS and require mental and physical therapy.